WilliamKluge/NoEasyPHP/README.md

 # NoEasyPHP
 A repository detailing how to replace an Easy PHP development environment with Docker.
+Check out the [wiki](https://github.com/WilliamKluge/NoEasyPHP/wiki) to get started.